The Last Witness [of Old Hrodna]

 Ad Astra Social Impact Studio, Beladania and The Thomson Foundation.

-The project is supported by the German Marshall Fund of the United States.
+The project was made possible with the support of The German Marshall Fund of the United States.

 Additionally, the project is supported by ArtPower Belarus and funded by the European Union.